Is Hyaluronic Acid Actually Making Your Dry Skin Worse?

 But there's reason to believe that the perception of hyaluronic acid as a panacea for dryness and wrinkles is vastly overstated — and, when used incorrectly, it can actually backfire.
 "Because it's a very large molecule and cannot possibly penetrate through the top layer of the skin, the justification for using hyaluronic acid as a topical hydrator is moderate at best," says Dr. Shamban.
 What hyaluronic acid can do is temporarily add water to the topmost layer of the skin, and provide a short-lived plumpness along with it — with a particular emphasis on "temporarily" and "short-lived."

 And there's still yet another catch.
 "If your skin is dehydrated to begin with, and the air around you is dry, then the product can actually suck water from deeper in the skin," says Dr. Shamban.
 Hyaluronic acid works by absorbing moisture like a sponge, so when applied to dry skin in a dry climate, it absorbs moisture from the skin instead of pulling it toward it.
-When this happens, hyaluronic acid has the opposite effect of its intended purpose, leaving skin drier, thirstier, and more prone to showing signs of ageing.
-A good reminder to drink enough water everyday in addition to using topical products.
+When this happens, hyaluronic acid has the opposite effect of its intended purpose, leaving skin drier, thirstier, and more prone to showing signs of aging.

-So how do you make it work for you, without chucking the serum you maybe unadvisedly spent £65 on because your new facialist told you to?
-"Apply your hyaluronic acid on damp skin, and then apply moisturiser on top of it," Dr. Shamban says.
-When used together, an occlusive moisturiser will help lock in the additional hydration from the hyaluronic acid, instead of letting it escape and take more of your skin's water along with it.
-This combination results in plump hydrated skin and means you're not wasting that expensive serum.
+So how do you make it work for you, without chucking the serum you maybe unadvisedly spent $65 on because your new facialist told you to?
+"Apply your hyaluronic acid on damp skin, and then apply moisturizer on top of it," Dr. Shamban says.
+When used together, an occlusive moisturizer will help lock in the additional hydration from the hyaluronic acid, instead of letting it escape and take more of your skin's water along with it.
+Trust, they make a much harder-hitting team than Jackson and Ryan Reynolds in The Hitman's Bodyguard.

 Advertisement